TrueTheos/Ragnarok/README.md

 6. Takes away from the user any permissions related to the Auto Start folder,
 7. Opens the **_.bat** file which ends with the immediate shutdown of the computer,
 8. Every time the victim tries to turn on the computer, the **_.bat** file will be called and the computer will shut down again.

+Note that this virus is harmless.
+I had plans on making it delete random files from the computer but I think that this is enough to make our asset-stealers regret their decisions :)

+~ *Made by Theos*